near/near-explorer/README.md

-# explorer
+# NEAR Blockchain Explorer

-NEAR blockchain explorer
+In development.